divarvel/blog/posts/2024-03-04-keyboardic-apocalypse.md

 tags: keyboard,  qmk
 ---

-*The blog post was a pun on King Gizzard & the Lizard Wizard last record's name, but they released yet another one while I was writing this post.
+*The blog post was a pun on King Gizzard & the Lizard Wizard last record's name, but they released yet another one while I was writing this post, and it seems they are already working on another one.
 I guess that says a lot both about me, and about them.*

 My journey with weird keyboards started many years ago, in 2009, with the acquisition of a [typematrix 2030](http://www.typematrix.com/2030/features.php) and switching to [bépo](https://bepo.fr/wiki/Accueil), an ergonomic keyboard layout designed for the French language.

 I've used it for many years.
 I loved its orthogonal layout, and the fact that return and backspace were put under pointer fingers instead of straining my right pinky.
 At some point I stopped working with an external monitor and only worked on laptops, so I stopped using my typematrix.
-There were also issues with its skin (a kind of rubber layer that protects the keyboard).
+There were also issues with its skin (a kind of rubber layer that protects the keyboard), that would become kind of dirty, while still allowing they keyboard to get dirty as well.

 Fast forward a couple years.
 I finally land a nice job working for a company based in Paris, and I have a proper office room at home.
 I wanted to try mechanical keyboards for some time, and I was particularly intrigued by ergodox keyboards: they are split in the middle, with two independent halves.
 This allows keeping the hands at shoulder width, tilting and tenting halves independently, etc. It also features thumb clusters: instead of using thumbs only for pressing space, they are now used for space, backspace, enter, esc, ….
-I looked a bit at how to build one and got overwhelmed, so I decided to get a pre-built one from [ergodox ez](https://ergodox-ez.com/).
+I look a bit at how to build one and get overwhelmed, so I decide to get a pre-built one from [ergodox ez](https://ergodox-ez.com/).
 I'm super happy with it, even though i don't use thumb clusters to their full extent (they have 6 keys each, even though I only use 2), and it just takes a lot of place.
 Another issue I have with it is that it has unusual keycaps, so it's hard to find alternative keycap sets.

 Fast forward a couple years (again).
 I stumble upon the iris keyboard.
 I like a few things about it: way smaller thumb clusters with a better repartition, and it only uses 1u keycaps, so ortholinar keysets work with it.
 It's also quite smaller than the ergodox, and works with usb c cables.
 I get an iris rev7 kit, which comes with hotswap sockets, no need to solder switches.
 I just solder a single rotary encoder on the top left.